 So at this stage, she was as good as dead.

 And though it may be dramatic, this is the way you’ve got to think about your customers.
 They need you; they’re looking for solutions to their problems.
 Many times they have nowhere else to turn!
+Without your product or service, they could stoop lower than where they are.

 This is the point at which marketers and businesspeople start to doubt their own abilities and value.
 Especially if you’re on the newer end of entrepreneurship, there’s a good chance you don’t have sturdy footing or results yet.